 This unhealthy imbalance is primarily due to the changes in our food supply over the last 100 years.
 Feeding animals with grains instead of their more natural diet of grass, and the huge promotion and production of vegetable and seed oils, has significantly increased the amount of omega 6 fatty acids in the human diet, which is thought to have evolved with roughly equal amounts of omega 3 and 6.

-Simply put; a high intake of omega 6 fats increases the likelihood of obesity and chronic inflammation, 2 of the last things we really want in our children’s or our lives!
+Simply put; a high intake of omega 6 fats increases the likelihood of obesity and chronic inflammation, two of the last things we really want in our children’s, and our lives!

 3 is the Magic Number!